9 Simple Tricks to Learn Song Lyrics With Ease

 The music business can be fast-paced and unpredictable, you could be called upon to perform with very little — if any — time to rehearse.
 Therefore, it’s wise to have a collection of a least five songs you can reliably recall and perform.

-Prioritise learning these songs first, then, once you’ve mastered them, you can add new material to your repertoire at whatever rate you’re comfortable with.
+Prioritise learning these songs first, then you can add new material to your repertoire at whatever rate you’re comfortable with.

 #9 Take your time and enjoy it